 Inside the drawer:

-ZeroThreat offers two API authentication methods:
+ZeroThreat offers three API authentication methods:

 Authentication Type | Purpose |